 9. Postre Vigilante

 This simple, old-school classic is extremely Argentine.
-It consists of a slice of firm cheese (queso) paired with a slice of fruit paste (dulce)—usually quince (membrillo) or sweet potato (batata).
+It consists of a slice of firm cheese (queso) paired with a slice of fruit paste (dulce).
+It is usually quince (membrillo) or sweet potato (batata).

 10. Pastelitos